 Research Support Grants

-MWWC Research Support Grants range between $250 and $1,500 and may be used for transportation, housing, and research-related expenses.
+MWWC Research Support Grants range between $500 and $1,500 and may be used for transportation, housing, and research-related expenses.
+International applicants are welcome.

 How to apply